Allotropes of Advocacy:

 We must stop seeing it [music] as a linguistic entity and start seeing it, horribile dictu, for what it really is: a product of the arts of decoration.
 Then the performer is not, by consequence, the slave to the composer’s message but one in whose hands lies the task of presenting, for his or her generation and in the best possible version, this decorative structure.

 The latter part of this quotation defines rather nicely what one infers that Kivy would regard as a persuasive performance: one that presents, for the performer’s generation, the best possible version of the music’s decorative structure.
 However, many musicians would surely baulk at the notion of music as being purely — and therefore merely — decorative in its nature and function (hence Kivy’s parentheticalhorribile dictu).
 Many would also argue that even if one accepts the falsehood of the linguistic analogy of musical meaning, this does not, of itself, invalidate all notions of meaning as they might attach to music.
 It could also be maintained that musical meaning, whilst it cannot be put into words, and whilst it obeys different structural laws from those of linguistic expression, is not thereby condemned to non-existence.
 On the contrary, it is precisely because its essential nature is musical, and not linguistic, that it fails these linguistically conditioned tests of validity.
 To those for whom everything meaningful must always revolve around the terra firma of the Word, they might defend their heretical cosmology of music’s meaning by paraphrasing Galileo with the defiant response: ‘E pur significa’.
+1)‘And yet it has meaning’ by analogy with the phrase attributed to Galileo ‘E pur si muove’ (and yet it moves), referring to his belief, in the face of persecution, in the movement of the earth around the sun.

 Musical meaning and its consequences for persuasiveness